riboviz/riboviz/docs/prep-riboviz-running.md

 ## Managing your disk usage

-`prep_riboviz.py` generates many intermediate files and some of these may be unompressed and **large**, i.e. about the same size as the input files.
+`prep_riboviz` generates many intermediate files and some of these may be unompressed and **large**, i.e. about the same size as the input files.
 All these files are placed in a temporary directory (`dir_tmp`).
 The temporary directory's contents can be inspected for troubleshooting, if necessary.

-Similarly, `prep_riboviz.py` creates numerous log files.
+Similarly, `prep_riboviz` creates numerous log files.

 For example, here is the volume of the outputs from a run of the vignette as documented in [Map mRNA and ribosome protected reads to transcriptome and collect data into an HDF5 file](./run-vignette.md):